sakshamsri4/next_gen_udyam/docs/known_issues.md

 4. **Implement Solutions**: Implement the suggested solutions with proper testing
 5. **Update Documentation**: Update this document as issues are resolved and new issues are discovered

 Regular reviews of this document should be conducted to ensure that it remains up-to-date and that progress is being made on addressing the identified issues.
-As issues are resolved, they should be moved to a "Resolved Issues" section with details on the implemented solution and the date of resolution.
+As issues are resolved, they should be moved to the "Resolved Issues" section with details on the implemented solution and the date of resolution.